fredgeorge/kotlin_template/README.md

 - In settings.gradle.kts, change the rootProject.name
 - In both engine and tests, choose your domain name for your code under kotlin directory
+- Consider renaming the <engine> project to your domain specific label